-(e) Forfeitures
+(f) Forfeitures

 Upon termination of employment, the nonvested portion of a participant's interest in their account attributable to employer contributions will be forfeited.
 These forfeitures can be used to restore the accounts of former FIS Plan participants, pay administrative expenses of the FIS Plan, if not paid by the Company, or reduce future Company matching contributions.
-During 2011 and 2010, \$0.6 million and \$0.7 million, respectively, of forfeitures were used to offset employer contributions in accordance with the FIS Plan document.
-As of December 31, 2011 and 2010, there were \$0.1 million and \$0.3 million, respectively, of unused forfeitures.
+During 2012 and 2011, \$0.5 million and \$0.6 million, respectively, of forfeitures were used to offset employer contributions in accordance with the FIS plan document.
+As of December 31, 2012 and 2011, there were \$0.1 million of unused forfeitures.

-(f) Notes Receivable from Participants
+(g) Notes Receivable from Participants

 Participants may borrow from their fund accounts a minimum of \$1,000, and are permitted to have two loans outstanding at a time.
 Loans may generally be taken up to 50% of a participant's vested account balance, but cannot exceed \$50,000.
 Loans are generally repaid through payroll deductions with a 5-year maximum limit, except for loans for home purchases which may have terms up to 10 years.
 Interest rates are set at the date of the loan at the prime rate as determined by the Plan's Trustee or its affiliate plus 1%.
 Loan related fees for set-up and maintenance are paid by the participant.
-Interest rates range from 3.25% to 10.5% on loans outstanding as of December 31, 2011.
+Interest rates range from 3.25% to 10.5% on loans outstanding as of December 31, 2012.
 Participant loans are measured at their unpaid principal balance plus any accrued but unpaid interest.

-(g) Payment of Benefits
+(h) Payment of Benefits